- Stay clear of moving pipe. Although it may be tempting to jump over it as it approaches you, it’s a dangerous game.

 - Be aware of moving pipe above you and beside you.
 Pipes can swing a wide and dangerous arc.
 If pipe slips in a sling, one end can drop and hit you.

 - When transporting pipe on two-wheeled trailers, place a wooden strip or piece of belting across the bolsters before loading it.
 This makes it easier to tighten the ropes that keep the pipes from slipping.

 - When moving pipe in a sling, make sure it’s balanced so it won’t slip out when raised.

-- Be sure to keep your hands on the outside of the pipe when guiding it to protect your fingers, and wear gloves when working with pipe.
+- Wear gloves when working with pipe and be sure to keep your hands on the outside of the pipe when guiding it to protect your fingers.

 - If doing a two-person lift, keep each other informed of what you’re going to do next.
 You can injure your partner by dropping your end of the pipe unexpectedly or by not lifting at the same time as your partner.